Trihydro/TIM-Manager/ode-mongo-logger/README.md

 You may configure these values in `ode-mongo-logger/src/main/resources/application.properties` or by editing them in the `sample.env` file at the project root.

-**IMPORTANT** When using the env file method, you must You must rename or duplicate the `sample.env` file to `.env`.
+**IMPORTANT** When using the env file method, you must rename or duplicate the `sample.env` file to `.env`.
 If using the application.properties method, you must pass in the name of the environment to use with the `--spring.profiles.active` parameter.

 | Environment Variable | Variable name(s) in `sample.env` | Property name in `application.properties` | Description                               | Example Value                                                  |
 | -------------------- | ------------------------------ | ----------------------------------------- | ----------------------------------------- | -------------------------------------------------------------- |